kwcjr/MainWP-Child-Auto-Downloader/README.md

 Installable just like a regular WP plugin from the WordPress UI or manually via SFTP.

+**WordPress UI**
+1. First thing you need to visit https://CHILD-SITE-DOMAIN/wp-admin/plugin-install.php?tab=upload
+1. Activate the plugin by clicking the BLUE [ Activate Plugin ] button.

+**MANUAL SFTP**
 1. Upload `your-company-worker.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 #### Workflow Ideas